JeffreyHoDev/storage_video_bitrate_calculator/README.md

 Furthermore, user can also view the sample with frame selected to see and feel the effect.
 There is also a mini wall for end user to compare different resolution videos.

+User can save their configurations and apply them later, to improve user experiences while using the application

 ## Limitations
 --

 ## Future Plan
-1. Add the save button for user to save configurations to local storage, improve user experience
+1. Add the save button for user to save configurations to local storage, improve user experience - Completed 17th March 2023
 2. Sharing features via email

 ## Date
-10th March 2023
+17th March 2023